-Bachelor of Science in Medical Radiation Sciences and Advanced Diploma in Health Sciences
+Bachelor in Medical Radiation Sciences & Diploma in Health Sciences

-The Saskatchewan Cancer Agency has an agreement with the Michener Institute and the University of Toronto to nominate and financially sponsor selected Saskatchewan students for the Medical Radiation Sciences Program.
+The Saskatchewan Cancer Agency has an agreement with the Michener Institute and the University of Toronto to financially sponsor selected Saskatchewan students for the Medical Radiation Sciences Program.
 Minimum requirements to be accepted into this three-year bachelor program are:

 30 credits of undergraduate university classes with a minimum 2.7 GPA